deanpmiller/ANF-Cache-Vols/README.md

 ## Azure PS CLI Prerequisites

-Before running the script:
+Before deploying an ANF cache volume and following the cli:

 1. Login to Azure
 2. Select the correct subscription
 3. Set required variables
+4. The **Manual-PS-ANFCache-Deployment.ps1**, contains the commands to the steps above if required.

 Ensure the subscription ID is set **before creating the hashtable**, as it is required for building the resource IDs.